 Between the vast expanses of drumlin fields, large areas of exposed bedrock are mostly covered by s-forms.

-We propose an article in which the antagonists are outraged, followed by a reply of the protagonists.
-The reader will note that the antagonists avoid addressing the subject of the bedrock erosion and that their argument is built largely on philosophy, especially an anti-catastrophe one.
+We recommend an article in which the antagonists are outraged, followed by a reply of the protagonists.
+The reader will note that the antagonists avoid addressing the subject of the bedrock erosion and that their argument is built largely on philosophy, especially an anti-catastrophe philosophy.

 As we will see, the study of bedrock is essential to solve this controversy.
-When a rocky outcrop is preserved from weathering, cavitation marks associated with the s-forms can be observed.
+When a rocky outcrop is preserved from weathering, cavitation marks marks associated with the s-forms can be observed.
 Cavitation indicates that the water reached a violent flow exceeding 10 m / s (see studies by Allen, 1982).
-Remember that even hard granites of the Canadian Shield are weathered down by atmospheric alteration and the acid of the lichens.
-So, to better study s-forms we must dwell with sites where the bedrock has been preserved unaltered for 10 000 years just as it was after the disappearance of ice sheet.
-That's why we'll be looking at sites like French River in Ontario and Cantley in Quebec.
+Remember that even hard granite of the Canadian Shield is weathered down by atmospheric alteration and the acid of the lichens.
+So, to better study s-forms we must dwell with sites where the bedrock has been preserved unaltered for 10 000 years just as it was after the disappearance of the ice sheet.
+That is why we will be looking at sites like French River in Ontario and Cantley in Quebec.
 Much of French River's rock has been preserved under the water of Georgian Bay since the Ice Age.
-800 years ago, the level of the bay suddenly dropped, exposing many pristine s-forms.
-Cantley is an old sandpit whose exploitation in the 80s exhumed well preserved s-forms.
+Eight hundred years ago, the level of the bay suddenly dropped, exposing many pristine s-forms.
+Cantley is an old sandpit whose exploitation in the 80's exhumed well-preserved s-forms.